Mouth Sores: Large or Small, No Fun at All!

 Sharp edges of broken teeth, stray wires from braces and anything else scratchy, sharp, pokey or rough can cause uncomfortable white or gray mouth sores called Leukoplakia.

 These sores (doctors call them plaques) are dangerous because they increase your risk for oral cancer.
-It’s important to smooth or remove whatever is irritating the tissue before it causes permanent damage.
-White and gray patches need to be looked at by a doctor to insure that they are cancer free.
+Therefore, it’s important to smooth or remove whatever is irritating your mouth before the irritation causes permanent damage.
+Most importantly, white and gray patches need to be looked at by a doctor to insure that they are cancer free.
+Read more about leukoplakia.

 Mouth Abrasions and Leukoplakia